 If you are using multiple motion systems then you must explicitly set daemon.g to the motion system it applies to (and the same for all other single stream inputs, e.g. DWC).

+If a job file, HTTP or SBC calls a macro then both motion systems execute it; but the contained commands will generally be executed by only one of File and File2.
 The reason for this is that a macro may contain M596 commands, so both File and File2 need to execute it.
 Each will skip the commands that don't apply to it.

-A few other commands lock both motion systems but they are mostly configuration commands, e.g. M569 and M569.1 when used with parameters other than just the driver number, M574 when changing axis endstops, M150 when addressing Neopixels on a bit-banged port, M563 when used to create or delete a tool, M81, etc. etc.
+A few other commands lock both motion systems but they are mostly configuration commands, e.g. M569 and M569.1 when used with parameters other than just the driver number, M574 when changing axis endstops, M150 when addressing Neopixels on a bit-banged port, M563 when used to create or delete a tool, M81, etc.

 Each input channel (SD card, USB, http, telnet etc) has its own set of flags.
 For all of the Gcode commands below, the following is true: